OseiasRocha/OseiasRocha/README.md

   - Flutter and Dart
   - Some game engine (Unreal, Unity, etc).
 This one is just for fun :smiley:
 - I work with C, C++, Python and a little bit of Lua.
 There's always something new on them, so I never stop learning :smiley:
-- 💞️ I’m looking to collaborate on embedded software projects or kernel and OS.
+- 💞️ I’m looking to collaborate on embedded software projects, BSP, kernel and OS.
 - 📫 How to reach me:
   - Email: <oseiaskr95@gmail.com>
   - [Linkedin](https://www.linkedin.com/in/os%C3%A9ias-rocha-358700139/)